Gearing up for Summer Camp 2017

 Major renovation projects have also been underway at Handicrafts and Tekakwitha, with notable progress on each.
 In the summer of 2017, Tekakwitha will become a part of the Monsignor Fournie Mini Camp Village to allow us to accommodate even more Mini Campers each week.
 The success of the Mini Camp program could not be measured without the enormous contribution of the many volunteers who came to camp week after week to ensure that the Fournie Mini Camp Village would be completed and the staff who provided a top-notch experience for our youngest campers.
 Tekakwitha will now have an interior layout and feel that mirrors the cabins in Aonnetta and Chiwatenhwa.
 Be sure to come to the Open House and Homecoming June 3rd to see the makeover for yourself!

 We’ve been making progress in other ways as well.
 After months of reviewing applications, interviews and securing references, we have completed our hiring and have 125 confirmed summer staff members who will be working at camp in 2017.
-The staff includes four international staff members, including Gareth Campbell from Northern Ireland, who will be returning for this third summer as a Unit Leader!
+The staff also includes three international staff members.
 The Unit Leaders will be led by Kelly Meckert, who, after several summers as a UL herself, has taken on the role of Head Counselor.
 Activity area coordinators will have a new leader as well, as Tom Gattuso will spend his first summer in the Program Coordinator role.
 He has fit in so well this school year and we cannot wait to see him get a taste of his first summer at Ondessonk!

 After a successful Gala and continued success in securing campers for the summer, we are confident that our activity areas will be in the best shape yet leading up to camp.
 Our Archery, Challenge and Nature programs have all gotten a bit of a boost in equipment, staff, and some innovative ideas that will give them a new and exciting feel.
 We’ll be testing out some of our new stuff this spring at Father-Son Weekend and at the 1980’s reunion.